ATECoder/dn.vi.ivi/docs/ttm/TTM Instrument Guide.md

 The expected range are: 1, 3, 5, 7.

 Moving the cursor over the digits, the digit blinks and changes with the rotation of the _Navigation Wheel_ the number blinks.
 Pressing the _Wheel_ or `ENTER` and turning the _Wheel_ changes the digit between 0 and 9.
 Pressing the _Wheel_ or `ENTER` selects the new value.

+<a name="Open_Source_Lead_Limit_Menu"></a>
+#### Open Source Lead Limit Menu

+The [Open Source Lead Limit Menu](#Open_Source_Lead_Limit_Menu) sets the maximum DUT resistance.
+This value is used as a workaround for the instrument failure to detect an open lead if either the low or high source lead is open.
+The TTM firmware add a resistance measurement after conducting the standard contact check.
+This measurement yields a high resistance if a source lead is open.
+Thus, this measurement can be used to detect an open source lead.

+The contact check function prevents measurements that may be in error due to excessive resistance in the force or sense leads when making remotely sensed (Kelvin) measurements.
+Potential sources for this resistance include poor contact at the device under test (DUT), failing relay contacts on a switching card or wires that are too long or thin.

+The contact check function also detects an open circuit that may occur when a four-point probe is misplaced or misaligned.
+This relationship is shown schematically in the figure below, where R~C~ is the resistance of the mechanical contact at the DUT, and R~S~ is the series resistance of cables and any series relays.

+The leads contacts are checked if the maximum leads resistance (see below) is set to a non-zero positive value.
+Contacts are measured before taking the initial resistance measurement.
+The measurement is aborted and the lead resistances are displayed if the measured lead resistances exceeds the maximum limit.

+To set the maximum allowed DUT resistance:

+Selecting _Limit_ from the [Meter Menu](#Meter-Menu) displays the [Open Source Lead Limit Menu](#Open_Source_Lead_Limit_Menu) displaying the maximum resistance beyond which a source lead is taken as open.
+The resistance is in Ohms between 10 and 999999:

+- Title: __1000 Ω__.
+- Description: _Max DUT R_.

+The range is: 10 - 999999.

+Moving the cursor over the digits, the digit blinks.
+Pressing the _Wheel_ or `ENTER` and turning the _Wheel_ changes the digit between 0 and 9.
+Pressing the _Wheel_ or `ENTER` selects the new value.

 <a name="Resistance-Menu"></a>
 ### Resistance Menu